 Ground cinnamon and nutmeg, for garnish

 In a blender, blend the rice to break it up into small pieces.
-In a large bowl, blend the rice, cinnamon sticks and water.
-Cover and store in the refrigerator for 6 hours, or overnight.
+In a large bowl, combine the rice, cinnamon sticks and water.
+Cover and store in the refrigerator for 6 hours, or overnight.To make the sugar syrup, melt sugar and water in a medium-heavy pot over medium-high heat until the sugar is melted.
+Add the vanilla.
+Let cool.

 Remove the cinnamon sticks from the rice mixture.
 Strain the rice mixture through cheesecloth and squeeze out the rice to get the entire flavor out of the rice.
 Add the sugar syrup, to taste.

-To finish, in a blender add 1 cup of the strained-rice/sugar-syrup mixture and ½ cup milk (or to taste).
+To finish, in a blender add 1 cup of the strained rice/sugar-syrup mixture and ½ cup milk (or to taste).
 Blend until frothy.
 Pour into a glass and garnish with ground cinnamon and nutmeg.

 For Horchata Coffee, prepare a double espresso.
 Froth ½ cup milk with ½ cup Horchata.
 Mix and garnish with ground cinnamon and nutmeg.